wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 8. When all radii are set, press Save.
 For now, you can click reset to remove the spherical wireframes and close the Pick Particles window.
-Leave Chimera open and go back to MATLAB.
+Leave Chimera open and go back to the TOMOMAN Console.

 ## Generating Motivelists

 After picking our spheres, we will append this data to the tomolist and use functions in the STOPGAP toolbox to generate a motivelist.

-1. We will add the picked spheres to the tomolist using the `tm_metadata_add_new` function in MATLAB.
+1. We will add the picked spheres to the tomolist using the `tm_metadata_add_new` function.
 The input parameters are `root_dir`, `tomolist_name`, and `type`.
 This function loads a tomolist, goes through each tilt series directory and scans the `metadata/` subfolder for a subfolder named `type`, and stores the names of all files in that folder.
 These types can then be used by other functions that parse the tomolist.
 In this case, type is `sphere`.
-If MATLAB is still in `tomo/` you can use this command:
+If your TOMOMAN Console is still in `tomo/` you can use this command:

         tm_metadata_add_new([pwd,'/'], 'tomolist.mat', 'sphere');